tekduy/yvr-re-ml/README.md

 # TO DO

 # Donald
-- Fix naming before data clean
 - Take Unit number out of address
     - Penthouse value = 5000
     - Other (Ex.
 GR value = 1000)
-- Address should be without unit
-- Add , Vancouver to the end of address